-The timeline units for the right portion of the Tracking Gantt view are displayed at the top of the chart.
+The timeline units for the right portion of the Tracking Chart view are displayed at the top of the chart.
 By default, displays two units of time.
 You can adjust these time units to display up to three units of time, and you can change it so that different time units are displayed.
-For example, you can zoom out to get a bigger picture of your project's tasks by displaying Years and Months, or you can zoom in to see the exact start and finish dates for your project's tasks by changing the timescale to Weeks and Days.
+For example, you can zoom out to a bigger picture of your project's tasks by displaying Years and Months, or you can zoom in to see the exact start and finish dates for your project's tasks by changing the timescale to Weeks and Days.

 Use the task list

 You can list each of your project's tasks in the grid portion on the left side of the Tracking Chart view, and then organize them into a hierarchy of summary tasks and subtasks.
 You can also link tasks together, to show task dependencies.

 Create and insert a new task (single or recurring)